TharinduWijayarathna/TharinduWijayarathna/README.md

 ### Hi there! 👋

 Greetings!
 I'm Tharindu Wijayarathna, a dedicated Software Engineer from Sri Lanka 🇱🇰.
-I am currently pursuing my undergraduate degree in Software Engineering at Cardiff Metropolitan University, UK.
 I am deeply passionate about crafting software and exploring cutting-edge technologies.
 As a hobbyist, I actively create Composer and NPM packages to facilitate rapid development for fellow enthusiasts.

 ### Technical Proficiency 💻